mmlabox/face_detection/README.md

 ```
 aai app start
 ```
-Output will be printed to the terminal and written to influxDB (make sure to provide a .env file with the necessary information).
+Output will be printed to the terminal and written to influxDB (given that you've provided a .env file with the necessary credentials).
 A live video-stream is also available by navigating to localhost:5000 in your browser.